 In Cloud Foundry, we use services to provide additional functionality as reserved resources to our apps.
 They get bound to the app(s) directly and are accessible from these bound apps only.
 The image below shows how they get provisioned through the service broker and are then accessible to the client through the app.
 This is obviously a great setup for services like databases, messaging brokers, app data loggers or other handy additions for our apps to consume.

 Feathers is a modern API framework for Node.js.
 It exposes its backend services as a REST API or as a WebSocket API.
 To consume the exposed WebSockets from an Angular app, it makes sense to create Angular services to abstract the respective Feathers services in a way that makes it easy for our Angular components to consume them.
 This tutorial is assuming that you are using the Angular CLI for your app.

 Run a CI/CD Server on Cloud Foundry

 Pushing Apps to Cloud Foundry is as easy as it gets, thanks to the cf push command.
 However, it is still tedious to push your code after every change you make, just to see if it still runs in the cloud.
-That’s where a CI/CD server comes in handy.
-It tests, builds and deploys your code every time you git push to any git repo.
-Strider is an open source CI/CD server based on Node.
+That’s where a CI/CD server is useful.
+It tests, builds and deploys your code every time you git push to any Git repo.
+Strider is an open-source CI/CD server based on Node.